RAN Heritage Centre

 From the Director's Desk

-Since the Navy Heritage Centre opened in 2005 over 100,000 visitors, including school groups and private tours have enjoyed and experienced the ‘In Peace and War’ exhibition.
-As well as sampling the fine fare offered by the Salthorse Café, with its magnificent Sydney Harbour view as a backdrop, visitors have enjoyed the hidden gem that is the quiet gardens and grassed areas behind the Heritage Centre for picnics and BBQ’s.
+Since the Naval Heritage Centre opened in 2005 over 100,000 visitors, including school groups and private tours have enjoyed and experienced the displays.
+As well as sampling the fine fare offered by the Salthorse Café, with its magnificent Sydney Harbour view as a backdrop, visitors have enjoyed the hidden gem that is the quiet gardens and grassed areas behind the Heritage Centre for picnics and BBQs.
 I have appreciated greatly all the kind remarks on the exhibition and surrounding grounds offered by the Heritage Centre visitors.

 I would like to thank ex-serving members and their families who have generously donated personal items to the Naval Heritage Collection.
 Although the Collection has criteria for accepting donations we are always seeking items that will add further to the story of the RAN.
 The Naval Heritage Collection does not purchase heritage items.
 It does however offer tax-deductibility for donated items valued under the Commonwealth’s Cultural Gifts Program.

 I have received many e-mails requesting information on the service history of a relative or details on a previous ship of the RAN.
-The best source for information on the service records of ex-members is held by the Australian National Archives whereas the best information on ships’ histories is held by the Navy History Directorate at Navy’s Sea Power Centre in Canberra which can be contacted through the You do not have access to view this node of the Navy website.
+The best source for information on the service records of ex-members is held by the Australian National Archives; ships’ histories can be found on this website.

 The RAN Heritage Centre and its sister museums, the Fleet Air Arm Museum and Museum of HMAS Cerberus have become important institutions through which the story of Australia’s Navy is available to the people it serves seven days per week.
 I would encourage all to take the opportunity to visit your Navy’s museums and spend an enjoyable and interesting day with us.